josephmanghan/Manghan-Backbase-Challenge/README.md

 ## Usage
 1. Search for ‘CHANGE INPUT’ in the js file to edit the input CSV file path
-2. Search for ‘CHANGE OUTPUT in the js file to edit the output CSV file path
+2. Search for ‘CHANGE OUTPUT' in the js file to edit the output CSV file path
 3. Run the following in the terminal:
 ```console
 $ node manghan-backbase-challenge.js